 For years I would hold off taking any action because I was waiting for someone to come and offer me my dream job.
 But if I didn’t know what that dream looked like, what was the likelihood that someone else would know and be able to make that offer?
 If you find you are holding off because you don’t know what else you want to do then you need to start exploring.
 You need to start to get clear on what you want from a job and what you need.
 You need to start to open your eyes and speak to people and explore options.
-To get you going take yourself through these 5 revealing exercises to start to build that picture.
+To get you going take a look at this FREE webinar and these 5 revealing exercises to start to build that picture.

 February (along with September and October) are reported as being the busiest months for job applications so seize the opportunity, your time is now, after all, you stopped and read this blog for a reason.